Debit and Cash Only

 For solid cannabis products like flower and edibles, you’ll next be able to review the water activity and moisture content test results.
 That’s followed by the individual results for contaminant testing.

 Phytocannabinoids: Cannabinoid profiling determines which phytocannabinoids, or cannabinoids from plants like cannabis, are present in the product and in what amounts.
 In New York, testing labs measure for 12 named cannabinoids, including delta-9 Tetrahydrocannabinol (THC), Cannabidiol (CBD), Cannabinol (CBN), and Cannabigerol (CBG).
-Labs must test for other cannabinoids that a company’s marketing materials claim is in the product.
+Labs must test for other cannabinoids that a company’s marketing materials claim are in the product.

 Terpene profile: Testing laboratories look for 20 terpenes, including major players like myrcene, caryophyllene, limonene, pinene, and linalool.
 Terpenes influence a cannabis product’s flavor, smell, and effects, so it’s important to know the precise terpene profile of the product you choose.
 [You can learn more about terpenes when you visit our dispensary in Union Square by checking out The Travel Agency flower lounge.]